Where To Shoot a Deer: Best Deer Shot Placement From Every Angle

 Related to knowing when to shoot is whether to compensate for “string jump.”
 As just discussed, deer are likely to respond in some way to hearing an arrow released from a bowhunter.
 With the speeds reached by modern bows there is little time for a deer to react to shots taken at 20 yards or less.
 For longer shots, however, deer have more time to react.

-MeatEater outlined the research of Dr. Grant Woods (his video is linked above), and it was shown that the amount a deer’s vitals can drop is between two and six inches in response to an arrow shot from 30 yards (depending on the speed of the bow), and its vitals can drop over 10 inches in response to shots taken at 40 yards, which would cause most hunters to completely miss hitting the deer.
+MeatEater outlined the research of Dr. Grant Woods, and it demonstrated that a deer’s vitals can drop between two and six inches in response to an arrow shot from 30 yards (depending on the speed of the bow) and more than 10 inches in response to shots taken at 40 yards, which would cause most hunters to completely miss hitting the deer.

 Some veteran hunters think it’s best to aim lower than they want to hit betting on the animal dropping some amount.
 But veteran hunter Aaron Warbritton of The Hunting Public has told Outdoor Life that a deer’s reaction is “dynamic and different in every situation that you cannot predict what the deer is going to do.”